 Students have access to the Maranatha network through their student accounts.
 Their account information will be sent to them as soon as their enrollment is approved.
-Their student accounts give them their own email account, and access to the network and the learning management system.
-Maranatha's Information Technology Department publishes policies, tips, and vital information via its website in order to better meet the needs of students and faculty.
+A student account gives them their own email account, and access to the learning management system (LMS) (my.maranatha.edu).
+Maranatha's Information Technology Department publishes policies, tips, and vital information via its website (https://my.mbu.edu/ICS/Campus\Life/IT/) in order to better meet the needs of students and faculty.
 Students are encouraged to become familiar with this site once they receive their Maranatha accounts.